 - 2 Days Akagera National Park Safari

-Southern Africa is packed with a huge variety of landscapes spread over a huge land mass.
+Southern Africa is packed with a huge variety of landscapes spread over an enormous land mass.
 From the hot, dry desert of Namibia to the waterways of Botswana’s Okavango Delta, from South Africa’s picturesque coastline to Zimbabwe’s mopane woodlands, and a wealth of different ecosystems in between.

 - Namibia is home to one of the oldest deserts in the world, the Namib Desert.
 At Sossusvlei, one of the most accessible areas of the Namib Desert, the huge ochre-coloured dunes change colour as the sun rises and sets.
 Further north, the heart of Namibia’s Etosha National Park is the enormous Etosha pan, a dried up shallow lake with abundant wildlife living around it.